-2.2.3.3.
-RETIREMENT UNIT
+2.2.2.3 Retirement Unit

-The retirement unit receives the results of the executed μops from the out-of-order execution core and processes the results so that the architectural state updates according to the original program order.
-Instructions retire in program order.
-IA-32 exceptions always occur in program order.
-This means that exceptions do not occur speculatively; they must occur in correct order so that there can be an appropriate restart after an exception.
+The retirement unit receives the results of the executed $\mu$ ops from the out-of-order execution core and processes the results so that the architectural state updates according to the original program order.

-When a μ op completes and writes its result, it is retired.
-Up to three μ ops may be retired per cycle.
-The Reorder Buffer (ROB) is the unit in the processor which buffers completed μ ops, updates the architectural state in order, and manages the ordering of exceptions.
+When a $\mu$ op completes and writes its result, it is retired.
+Up to three $\mu$ ops may be retired per cycle.
+The Reorder Buffer (ROB) is the unit in the processor which buffers completed $\mu$ ops, updates the architectural state in order, and manages the ordering of exceptions.
 The retirement section also keeps track of branches and sends updated branch target information to the BTB.
 The BTB then purges pre-fetched traces that are no longer needed.